 NOTE: Previously the Pricing block automatically displayed all pricing plans with no ability to reorder them.
 Recent updates did not affect these pricing blocks, only new blocks.
 If you have an older block and would like to use the new functionality, delete your current pricing block and make a new one.

-You can choose whether you would like to upsell a course or a coaching product.
-You can also select the Pricing Plan option you'd like to offer for that product.
+You can choose whether you would like to upsell a course, coaching, or bundle product on your thank you page.
+Within the upsell block, you can also select the Pricing Plan option you'd like to offer for that product.
 The Heading Text and Description Text fields can be used to describe the product and offer.
-The Button CTA field will edit the text on the button.
-If a user clicks the button, they will be brought to the checkout page of the course or product you are upselling.
+The Button Text field will edit the text on the button.
+If a user clicks the button, they will be brought to the checkout page of the product you are upselling.

 On the Design tab of the upsell block, you can edit the Background Color and Font Color for the overall block.